 “We spend most of our lives not really making full use of our bodies and the challenge of really settling into and making use of our faculties is the focus of my class.
-I love when a student realizes the incredible things they are actually capable of doing."
+I love when a student realizes the incredible things they are capable of doing."

 Clinton Draper – BFA Dance Ryerson University, TPP certified Pilates instructor